 - Applicants must pay all appropriate fees.

-Employment of civil engineers is expected to grow 19 percent by 2020.
+The employment of civil engineers is expected to grow 19 percent by 2020.
 Demand for civil engineers will increase as infrastructure ages and populations grow.
-Civil engineers will be needed to rebuild bridges, repair roads and dams, and build additional water treatment system to support the state’s expanding population.
+Civil engineers will be needed to rebuild bridges, repair roads, and dams, and build additional water treatment systems to support the state’s expanding population.